 Putting in UV lights involves upfront costs and regular maintenance.
 But it provides fresher air as well as many health advantages, specifically for those with allergies or asthma.

-An ordinary complete installation in Cocoa, like the system and labor, varies from $600 to $1,800.
+An ordinary complete installation in Melbourne, like the system and labor, varies from $600 to $1,800.
 Your cost may fluctuate based on where you own your home and the type of comfort equipment you have.

 As this unit is put within your existing HVAC system, it’s critical that you use a certified Expert, like Service Experts Heating & Air Conditioning.